 A B O U T

 Originally from Toronto, Canada, David is currently a Detroit-based theatre and opera director, actor, dramaturge, playwright, and teacher.
 He is Assistant Professor of Acting and Directing in the Department of Theatre at Oakland University in Rochester Hills, MI.
-David has directed and produced over 60 productions across the United States and Canada.
+David has directed and produced approximately 80 productions across the United States and Canada.
 He recently founded and serves as Producing Artistic Director of Renaissance City Repertory

 A director with a wide range of theatrical interests, David is equally at home working on everything from Shakespeare to Sondheim, from farce to Brecht, from contemporary American dramas to original plays, musicals, and opera.
 Selected directing credits: Macbeth, The Who's Tommy, Hands on a Hardbody, The School for Scandal, A Chorus Line, 'Tis Pity She's a Whore, Godspell, Rent, In the Heights, La Cage aux Folles, Twelve Angry Jurors, Romeo and Juliet, A Midsummer Night’s Dream, Macbeth, Curtains, The Theatre of the Grand Guignol, A Little Night Music, The Good Person of Szechwan, What the Butler Saw, Bug, A Man of No Importance, Waiting for Godot, Tartuffe, Twelfth Night, The Scarlet Letter, Lord of the Flies, and City of Angels.

 On the operatic stage, David most recently directed to critical and commercial acclaim the New England Premiere of Jake Heggie’s Dead Man Walking for Boston Opera Collaborative.
 From 2010 to 2012 David served as the Artistic Director of Boston Opera Collaborative where he directed productions of Offenbach’s Orpheus in the Underworld, and Puccini’s La Boheme.
 In his capacity as Artistic Director, David also produced main stage productions of Falstaff, The Cunning Little Vixen, Little Women, and Le nozze di Figaro.
 Other opera credits include: Massenet’s Cendrillon (MetroWest Opera), and Mozart’s The Magic Flute (Opera del West).